Skip to main content

 Personalized wellness protocols aim to address these complex long-term implications by recalibrating the endocrine system.
 Beyond conventional hormone replacement, peptide therapies offer targeted approaches to specific axes.

-For individuals with GHD following cranial radiation, exogenous growth can mitigate metabolic complications and improve body composition.
+For individuals with GHD following cranial radiation, exogenous growth hormone replacement can mitigate metabolic complications and improve body composition.
 Alternatively, Growth Hormone Releasing Peptides (GHRPs) such as Sermorelin, Ipamorelin, or CJC-1295 can stimulate the pituitary’s natural GH secretion, offering a more physiological approach.
 These peptides act on specific receptors in the pituitary, mimicking the body’s own regulatory signals.

 Consider the scenario of a male cancer survivor experiencing hypogonadism after chemotherapy.
 A comprehensive approach might involve: